lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Multiple different types of `AttestationStatement`(s) may be included within a single top-level `AttestationBundle`.
 N.B.; there is no requirement in this document that the `AttestationBundle.attestations` field contain only one `AttestationStatement` of a given type.
 For example, if a given type is a "wrapper" type containing the `CMW` structure REF NEEDED, multiple copies of a CMW-typed AttestationStatement may be included.

-Per {{RFC5280}} no more than one instance of a given type of Extension may be carried within an Extensions structure, so an Extensions structure MUST contain no more than one Extension of type `id-aa-attestation.
+Per {{RFC5280}} no more than one instance of a given type of Extension may be carried within an Extensions structure, so an Extensions structure MUST contain no more than one Extension of type `id-aa-attestation`.

 Per {{RFC2986}} `Attributes{}` is defined as a `SET OF Attribute{}`, so an Attributes structure carried within a PKCS#10 CSR MUST contain no more than one Attribute of type `id-aa-attestation`.